wandb/wandb/CONTRIBUTING.md

 #### Adding a new setting

-- For any setting that is only computed (from other settings) and should not be set/updated (and so does not require any validation etc.), make it a `@property`.
-- In all other cases:
 - Add a new type-annotated `Settings` class attribute.
 - If setting comes with a default value/preprocessor/additional validators/runtime hooks, add them to the template dictionary that the `Settings._default_props` method returns, using the same key name as the corresponding class variable.
+  - For any setting that is only computed (from other settings) and need/should not be set/updated (and so does not require any validation etc.), define a hook (which does not have to depend on the setting's value) and use `"auto_hook": True` in the template dictionary (see e.g. the `wandb_dir` setting).
 - Add tests for the new setting to `tests/wandb_settings_test.py`.

 ### Data to be synced to server is fully validated